 Whether you realize it or not, Artificial Intelligence (AI) is already playing a major role in our digital lives.
-From what to watch next on YouTube, how to get to the supermarket on Google Maps, or asking Siri to schedule your next appointment, AI is involved in all of these applications and more.
+AI is involved in these applications, from what to watch next on YouTube, how to get to the supermarket on Google Maps, or asking Siri to schedule your next appointment.
 Since AI is already a part of our lives, shouldn’t we be learning about it in school?

-Several education institutions have collaborated to develop the 5 Big Ideas in AI Education that provides a framework for how schools and curriculum designers can start to incorporate AI into their curriculum, from theoretical to practical.
+Several education institutions have collaborated to develop the 5 Big Ideas in AI Education that provides a framework for how schools and curriculum designers can start incorporating AI into their curriculum, from theoretical to practical.
 Education researchers are also discovering how students, families and educators can benefit from learning about AI and have found that while AI can be extremely useful, it also has some limitations.
 For example, after students learn how AI image recognition works, they may find that it isn’t always 100% accurate.
-In our AI curriculum at BSD, we show an example of how an AI image recognition tool can’t easily tell the difference between a chihuahua and a blueberry cupcake.
+Our AI curriculum at BSD shows an example of how an AI image recognition tool can’t easily tell the difference between a chihuahua and a blueberry cupcake.

 “Since AI is already a part of our lives, shouldn’t we be learning about it in school?”

-In science fiction, AI is often depicted as being hyper intelligent and deeply complex.
-The reality is that we are still very far away from AI that is comparable to human intelligence.
-What we do have, are systems that over time, become very good at predicting outcomes based on supplied data.
+In science fiction, AI is often depicted as hyper-intelligent and deeply complex.
+The reality is that we are still very far away from AI, which is comparable to human intelligence.
+We have systems that, over time, become very good at predicting outcomes based on supplied data.

-Let’s imagine that you want to train an AI image recognition system to use your webcam to tell the difference between apples and bananas.
+Let’s imagine you want to train an AI image recognition system to use your webcam to tell the difference between apples and bananas.
 First, you would supply dozens of pre-labeled images of apples and bananas.
-Then you would show your webcam some example images or real life examples to see how well it predicts the correct fruit.
-Depending on the quality of the supplied images, the AI will do it’s best to predict what is shown.
+Then you would show your webcam some example images or real-life examples to see how well it predicts the correct fruit.
+Depending on the quality of the supplied images, the AI will do its best to predict what is shown.

 This is where we might encounter some problems.
 All data is susceptible to 3 forms of data bias: